SOLAR 101: BUYING SOLAR POWER – 2024 EDITION

 The solar “tax”

-Attracting even more hysteria from the media than remote shutdowns is the so-called ‘solar tax’.
+Attracting even more hysteria from the media than remote shutdowns is the so-called ‘sun tax’.

 From 2025, power companies will be able to hit you with a small surcharge if you export solar energy when the grid doesn’t need it.
 That’s not great – but what the mainstream media won’t tell you is that this goes hand-in-hand with being paid more for your exports at other times.

-They also won’t tell you that this is an optional scheme.
-Electricity companies will always have to offer a plan that doesn’t have this surcharge.
+The media also won’t tell you this is an optional scheme.
+Electricity companies will always have to offer a plan without this surcharge.

-For the savvy solar owner – and this comes back to what I mentioned previously about maximising self-consumption – they should be able to come out ahead.
+For the savvy solar owner – which comes back to what I mentioned previously about maximising self-consumption – they should be able to come out ahead.

 The next step